OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection (1).md

 * The database name given in input 'Database Name' will be used to test the connection with the database server.
 The input needs\
   to be given when your database user doesn't have access to the 'master' database.
 If the database user has access to the\
   'master' database, then the input can be left blank.
-* If the database is to be created by OpsHub Integration Manager, then the database user must have 'master' database access.\
+* If the database is to be created by <code class="expression">space.vars.SITENAME</code>, then the database user must have 'master' database access.\
   In that case, the 'Database Name' input is not required and can be set to empty or 'master'.
 * If the installation is to be done with an already created database, then the database user must have access on that database.\
   In that case, the 'Database Name' input needs to be set to the name of the already created database.